 What is the difference between Witchcraft and Wicca, or, should it be Witchcraft vs. Wicca vs. Paganism.
 Most Witches are Pagans, but, all Pagans are not Witches.
 And most importantly, not all Witches are Wiccans.
 (Note: I have heard of some people who are Christian calling themselves a Witch.
 There is no such thing as a Christian Witch.
 The Christian religion forbids the practicing of any kind of magick) In other words, a Witch who practices Witchcraft does not necessarily mean that she believes in the religion of Wicca.
 A Wiccan involved in the religious practices of Wicca does not necessary practice Witchcraft and which makes them not a Witch.
 And some Wiccans feel that no magick should be practiced at all, since Wicca is a religion and not about magick.
 As Scott Cunningham wrote in one of his books "Witchcraft: the craft of the Witch–magick, especially magick utilizing personal power in conjunction with the energies within stones, herbs, colors and other natural objects.
 While this may have spiritual overtones, Witchcraft, using this definition, isn’t a religion.
 It is just that some followers of Wicca use this word to denote their religion."
+In other words, Wiccans use the word "Witchcraft" interchangably.
 So, according to Scott Cunningham simply being a Wiccan does not necessarily mean that you are a Witch.
 I have seen in many websites that they state "Wicca comes from the root word "wicce" which means to bend or shape."
 This is absolutely and positively incorrect.
 I have also seen some websites state that Witchcraft is "the craft of the wise."
 This is also incorrect.
-Wicca is a male term for a person practicing his craft whereas Wicce is a term used for a female practicing her Craft
+Wicca is a male term for a person practicing his craft whereas Wicce is a term used for a female practicing her Craft.

 But where does the word Witchcraft come from?
 Actually, no one really knows, except that it is a Christian word.
-The Oxford English Dictionary tells us that Witchcraft comes from the Old English word Wiccecraeft (also spelled wiccecraefte, wicchecrafte, wichecraft as well as wesch-craft and wicche craft) and that it literally means the Craft in the sense of art or skill of a practicing Pagan.
+The Oxford English Dictionary tells us that Witchcraft comes from the Old English word Wiccecraeft (also spelled wiccecraefte, wicchecrafte, wichecraft as well as wesch-craft and wicche craft) and that it literally means "the Craft" in the sense of art or skill of a practicing Pagan.
 The truth of the matter is perhaps the witch is a descendant of the ancient Goddess who embodied both birth and death, nurturing and destruction.
 Like Hecate and Diana, the Witch is associated with the Moon and lunar power.
 Like Aphrodite and Venus, she can make love potions.
 Each attribute of a Witch, once belonged to a Goddess.
 All over the ancient world, Goddesses were worshipped.
 These Goddesses represented womanhood distilled to its ultimate essence.
-But when religions' decay and Gods are replaced, there is a consistent dynamic: the gods of the old religion inevitably become the evil of the new and that is what happened to the Goddess and which spilled over into the bodies of all women and were called Witches...as someone to fear, hate and to destroy.
+But when religions' decay and Gods are replaced, there is a consistent dynamic: the gods of the old religion inevitably become the evil of the new, and that is what happened to the Goddess and which spilled over into the bodies of all women and were called Witches...as someone to fear, hate and to destroy.
 Since the Goddess of birth is also the Goddess of death, women are accused of bringing death into the world as well as life.
 This is why the Witch is depicted both as young, beautiful and bedecked with flowers, and as a frightening crone covered with cobwebs.
 She represents all the cycles of life, and if she is terrifying, it is because the cycles of life terrify.
 The rejection of females' bloody cycles, mewling infants, and cthonic vendettas re-asserts itself in many cultures.
 Woman is made the scapegoat for mortality itself, for nature is red in tooth and claw, for the mutability that is human fate.
 Then she is punished, as if she were responsible for all nature's capriciousness, as if she were Mother Nature incarnate--which, of course, is partially true!
 So, what is a Witche's heritage?
 Her great, great, great, great, great ancestress is Ishtar, Hecate, Isis, Diana.
 Her father is man.
 Her midwife, his fears.
 Her torturer, his fears.
 Her executioners, his fears.
 Her malignant power, his fears.
 Her healing power, her own.
 So if the word Witch is a God of Abraham word and in a derogatory meaning, why call oneself a Witch?
 Why....because of the more than 6 million women who were tortured and killed because of the word Witch.
 For more information on the Burning Times, please visit Crone Turns Witch Surprisingly, today's dictionaries provide better definitions of Witch and Witchcraft.

 Witches of yesteryear did not go around calling themselves Witches.
 People did.
 Just as Jesus did not go around calling himself a Christian.
 People did.
 More likely than not, the villagers went to a wise woman who attended to the birthing, attended to the sick and was even consulted in matters such as love and monetary matters as well as discreetly providing some villagers with potions and spell kits, but she did not necessarily call herself a Witch, because in the earliest days of "witchcraft", practitioners were actually the village healers, teachers, story tellers, and midwives.
 It remained this way until the late 1400s when the Inquisition swept through Europe and by some estimates, as many as 9 million "witches" were executed, most of them women and children.
 They talk about the Holocaust and what the Germans did to the Jews.
 What about what the Christians did to those pagan women and children in the name of Witchcraft.